Gangler's Lodges

 North Seal River - Northern Manitoba

 Since 1985, Gangler's has held exclusive fishing grounds that stretch over 7,200 square miles, which is unheard of.
 Here, 12 river systems form over 100 lakes and merge with one of Canada's greatest rivers, the North Seal.
-Gangler's is ranked as one of the top ten fishing lodges in the world for trophy pike, grayling, lake trout, and walleye.
-Gangler’s caters to every ability from beginner to expert; with great service, great fishing, and experienced and professional staff.
+Ganglers offers exclusive access to over 61 different lakes, and over 123 boats are positioned on lakes, stretching from the 58th to the 60th parallel.
+The Lodge is almost 240 miles from the nearest road.

 Gangler's Fly-Outs and Species

-Three Floatplanes on-site.
-Gangler's offers fly-outs to over 30 lakes (26 from the main lodge), including four portages, with two of the lakes having Polaris ATVs available for getting around.
+Three Floatplanes are on-site.
+Gangler's offers fly-outs to over 30 lakes (26 from the main lodge), including two portage lakes.

-From the Boreal Forest to the Tundra, the Lodge offers over 30 lakes and 20 different lakes via fly-outs, three portages - East Lake, Minihuik Lake, and Dillabough Lake.
+From the Boreal Forest to the Tundra, the Lodge offers fly-outs and two portage lakes.
 5-million acres (7,200 square miles) of an exclusive watershed is yours to explore.
 No other lodges in the area and no commercial fishing.
-The Lodge's state-of-the-art DeHavilland Beavers await your beck-and-call (for an added fee).

 Fishing Facts: